christiskatsouris/Network-Analysis-R/README.md

 ## Assignment 1

 Using a modelling approach of your choice, simulate network data and obtain the adjacency matrix of the induced graph.
-Furthermore, consider a suitable for modelling the dependence structre of the time series data under network dependence.
+Furthermore, consider a suitable econometric specification for modelling the dependence structre of the time series data under network dependence.
+Assume that the simulated data generating process is correctly specified.

 ## References